YANGZX22/Voot/readme.md

 - This project is an independent implementation and does not reuse any code from that repository.

 ## License

-> [!IMPORTANT]
-> **We are trying to push _Voot_ to launch on Huawei AppGallery.
-Before that, the source code is open-sourced under GPL-3.0 license.
-Please comply with the license terms when using or modifying the code.
-If launched on AppGallery, we may change the license.**

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.